lbruun-net/docker-free/README.md

 ![image](https://github.com/user-attachments/assets/af17aa86-1aac-4778-8f08-e0895e324c24)

 Voila.
 Because the Terminal starts an Ubuntu shell it effectively needs to start WSL too.
+And then you have your docker daemon.